LightningArtist/latkUnity/README.md

 ```

-To include as a package (Unity 2018.4 and later), edit your project's ./Packages/manifest.json file:
+Experimental: to include as a package (Unity 2018.4 and later), edit your project's ./Packages/manifest.json file:
 ```
 "es.latk.latkunity": "https://github.com/LightningArtist/latkUnity.git"
 ```